taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_with_M365.md

 27. In the menu bar that appears above the list of users, select the **ellipsis** (**More actions**) icon, and then in the drop-down menu that appears, select **Edit sign-in status**.

 28. On the **Unblock sign-in** pane, the **Block this user from signing in** check box is selected.
-Select this check box to clear it and then select **Save changes**.
+Unselect this check box and then select **Save changes**.

 29. Once a message appears at the top of the pane indicating that Alan Yoo is now unblocked from signing in, select the X in the upper right corner of the **Unblock sign in** pane to close it.
 	Note the message that it may take up to 15 minutes before Alan can sign in again.

 30. Remain signed into Microsoft 365 on LON-CL1 as Holly Dickson, and leave your browser and all tabs open for the next lab exercise.